WERRA, INN, AND DANUBE

 After cooling off and resting up, we continued on to the ship landing site.
 It was getting close to the time the schedule said we could board.

-Looking toward the Danube with the Veste Oberhaus castle across the river.
+Looking toward the fortress Veste Oberhaus on a hill across the Danube.

 Our bus left us out here several blocks from the ship.